LaunchCode-Education-Archived/csharp-web-development/src/appendices/postman-install.rst

    .. figure:: figures/pin-taskbar.png
       :alt: User pins the Postman application to their taskbar on Windows

-   User pins the Postman application to their taskbar on Windows
+   Pinning the Postman application to your Windows taskbar could make your life easier

 You can leave the launchpad view open for now.
 We will explore Postman after setting up our API server.

 .. figure:: figures/launchpad-view.png
    :alt: Postman launchpad view, contains overview of initial actions a user can make with the software

-   Postman launchpad view
+   Now that Postman is installed, there are a lot of features of the software to explore